antimon2/Hashids.jl/README.md

 ### Using Custom Salt

-Hashids supports salting hashes by accepting a salt value.
-If you don’t want others to decode your hashes, provide a unique string to the configurator.
+Hashids supports salting hashes by accepting a `salt` value.
+If you don’t want others to decode your hashes, provide a unique string to `Hashids.configure()`.

 ```julia
 julia> conf = Hashids.configure(salt="this is my salt 1");